univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

 Retention time
    Defines the retention time for entries in this block list.
-The retention time is the time that needs to expire to automatically remove entries from the block list.
-Use the following scheme to set the retention time: For example ``1y6m3d`` which results in one year, six months and three days.
+The retention time is the time period that needs to expire to automatically remove entries from the block list.
+   Use the following scheme to set the retention time:
+   For example ``1m 20d`` which results in one month and twenty days.

 Properties to block
    Defines the UDM modules and their properties that the block list prevents